adeem-kent/dsaa-kent/README.md

 Dear Students,

-All the code examples and materials we cover in the DSAA class at KENT Institute are available for your reference.
+These are all the code examples we cover in the DSAA classes at KENT Institute are available for your reference.

 Kind regards,